Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Excellent deliverability for the price

-- Free plan is genuinely functional
+- Free plan is actually functional

 - Good automation on paid plans